mbioscma/FlexfMRI/README.md

 # [FlexfMRI](#overview)

 ## [Overview](#overview)
-This repository contains all the scripts and tools used in the thesis project focusing on **functional connectivity (FC)** analysis in preclinical Alzheimer's Disease (AD) using data from the A4 study [1].
+This repository contains all the scripts and tools used in the thesis project focusing on **functional connectivity (FC)** analysis in preclinical Alzheimer's Disease (AD) using data from the A4 study [<a href="#ref-a4">1</a>].
 The project involves structuring, preprocessing, reviewing, and analyzing large-scale neuroimaging data to uncover early alterations in brain connectivity associated with AD progression.

 ## [Repository Structure](#repository-structure)
 The repository is organized into the following directories: